rust-lang/rfcs/text/0000-unsafe-aliased.md

     }

     /// Get read-write access to the contents of an `UnsafePinned`.
-    /// Using `UnsafePinned` without pinning is dangerous,
+    ///
+    /// If you need to use this function, something is likely going wrong.
+    /// Exposing an `&mut UnsafePinned` that aliases other pointers to code outside your
+    /// crate is unsound.
+Only `Pin<&mut UnsafePinned>` can be exposed soundly.
-    /// so use `get_mut_pinned` instead whenever possible! pub fn get_mut_unchecked(&mut self) -> *mut T {
+    /// Use `get_mut_pinned` instead whenever possible!
+    pub fn get_mut_unchecked(&mut self) -> *mut T {
         ptr::addr_of_mut!(self.value)
     }